thirtythreeforty/dpfwebui/doc/about.md

 It is worth noting that code running on top of the Wasm runtime and the web view are completely separated entities that only communicate through a key/value pairs interface provided by DPF (states) or shared memory.
-Completely decoupled DSP and UI is enforced by DPF and this project builds upon this design.
+Completely decoupled DSP and UI is enforced by DPF and this project builds upon that design.
 The Wasm runtime runs in parallel to the web view, and the latter will be loaded or unloaded depending on the UI visibility state.
 There is no continuously running hidden web view or similar hacks involved.